Gladimore/HTML-Chatbot/README.md

   * Deploy

 ###### Everything is saved locally.
-### Cloudflare Workers is heavily optimized, with a median latency of 0.5ms on the provided proxy.
+### Cloudflare Workers is heavily optimized, with a median wall time latency of 115ms on the provided proxy.